 Opening Hours: May 30 to Jul.
 15 and Sep.
 1 to Oct.
 10 ~ 09:00-17:00 (Jul.
 6 – Aug.
 31 ~ 08:30-18:00)

 Closed: Oct.11 to May 29

 Fee: Adults: 300 yen, elementary school students: 100 yen

-Since there is no hotel in Inakadate village, you can stay nearby in Kuroishi City or Hirakawa City.
-Here I found some interested hotel/hot spring.
+Since there are hotels in Inakadate village, you can stay nearby in Kuroishi/Hirosaki Cities.
+Here I found some interested hotel/hot springs.

-- Minamida Onsen Hotel Appleland (15 minutes walk from Hiraka Station on Konan railway’s Konan line) : This hotel is famous for all-year-round apple bath hot spring which was said to be good for your skin.
-You can mentally and physically relax from the sweet apple scent.
+- Minamida Onsen Hotel Appleland (15 minutes walk from Hiraka Station on Konan railway’s Konan line) : This hotel is famous for all-year-round apple-bath hot spring which is said to be good for your skin (as well as hilarious and fun).
+You can mentally and physically relax from the sweet aroma of floating apples.
 Yukata are available for guests to wear during their stay.

 Facilities: Communal bath, open-air bath and sauna